 Failure to adhere to these warnings may result in severe injury or death to you and/ or others.

-THE USE OF A SKI PYLON EXTENSION OR EXTENSIONS IN EXCESS OF 7-FEET-VERTICAL IS NOT RECOMMENDED BY MasterCraft on our products.
-If you elect to use merchandise such as these, be aware that they could create excessive stress on your boat and subjectively cause damages not covered by the warranty.
-MasterCraft offers a pylon extension that has been factory-tested and will not damage your boat when used as directed.
-Use of any other pylon may void your warranty.
+THE USE OF AN UNAPPROVED SKI PYLON EXTENSION OR EXTENSIONS IS NOT RECOMMENDED BY MasterCraft on our products.
+If you elect to use unapproved merchandise, be aware that they could create excessive stress on your boat and could result in damages not covered by the warranty.
+MasterCraft offers a pylon extension tower that has been factory-tested and will not damage your boat when used as directed.
+Use of any other pylon tower may void your warranty.

-- ...Every skier must always wear a USCG-approved personal flotation device. - ...Maintain a distance of at least 100 feet from all other objects, including other boats, piers, rafts, mooring and navigational buoys, pilings, abutments, or any other items. - ...Always have an experienced driver and observer in the boat when skiing. - ...
-Never ski in shallow water, close to shore, or in water where you do not know the depth or what is beneath the surface. - ...
-Never put your arm, head, or any other part of your body through the handle-bridle of the ski line nor wrap the line around any part of the body at any time. - ...
-Never ski at night, or directly in front of other boats. - ...
-Never jump from a boat that is moving at any speed, nor enter or exit the water when the engine is running (ON). - ...Make sure that everyone knows and uses approved skiing hand signals and common skiing courtesy.
+- ...Every skier must always wear a USCG-approved personal flotation device. - ...Maintain a distance of at least 100 feet from all other objects, including other boats, piers, rafts, rnooring and navigational buoys, pilings, abutments, or any other items. - ...Always have an experienced driver and observer in the boat when skiing. - ...
+Never ski in shallow water, close to shore, or in water where you do not know the depth or what is beneath the surface. - ...Never put your arm, head, or any other part of your body through the handle-bridle of the ski line nor wrap the line around any part of the body at any time. - ...
+Never ski at night, or directly in front of other boats. - ...Never jump from a boat that is moving at any speed, nor enter or exit the water when the engine is running (ON). - ...Make sure that everyone knows and uses approved skiling hand signals and common skiling courtesy.